Your guide to serverless, the universe, and everything.

 Kinesis is a fully managed stream.
-It allows processing of data records in order, at a very high scale.
-To enable parallel data processing, each stream is made of several “shards”, and only the shard is processed in order.
+It allows the processing of data records in order, at a very high scale.
+To enable parallel data processing, each stream is made of several “shards”, and only the shard is processed in the order.
 You can guarantee that the same shard will handle two different messages by using the same identifier when inserting them to the Kinesis.

 You can read data from Kinesis using the KCL (Kinesis client library) or trigger a Lambda with it.
 Here are some notes on integrating Kinesis to your serverless system:

 - A Kinesis stream can support multiple consumers and replicate the data to all of them (without affecting each other).
 Useful!